 Instead, take a look at your payroll expenses from previous years and make data-driven predictions regarding the number of additional staff you might need to ensure that everything runs smoothly.

 Not only the quantity counts here, though.
-Your employees should be well-organised and prepared for one of the most profitable days of the year.
+Your employees should be well-organized and prepared for one of the most profitable days of the year.
 Manage their tasks and time wisely, and try to keep track of who’s doing what.
-It will help you maximise the efficiency – if not at this particular moment, then the next Black Friday for sure.
+It will help you maximize the efficiency – if not at this particular moment, then the next Black Friday for sure.

-Brace yourself – one of the most profitable days of the year is coming
+Brace yourself – the most profitable days of the year is coming

-From determining the best opening hours and staffing plans to choosing the most profitable deals for your business – accountants can truly help you make any data-driven decision this Black Friday, especially those who are equipped with the proper tools.
+From determining the best opening hours and staffing plans to choosing the most profitable deals for your business – accountants can truly help you make any data-driven decision this Black Friday and Cyber Monday, especially those who are equipped with the proper tools.
 Still, the best results don’t come overnight.
-The key is to start preparing early, strive to optimise your processes and get your team ready for one of the busiest days of the year.
+The key is to start preparing early, strive to optimize your processes and get your team ready for one of the busiest days of the year.